Skip to content

 Mutating data

-Mutate data with useMutation() in any component.
+Mutations allow us to modify data on the server and notify related queries so they can automatically refetch the data.
+Create mutations with useMutation() in any component.
 Unlike queries, mutations only require a mutation function, the key is optional:

 vue